 Trial consultant and author David Ball says that trial lawyers – particularly plaintiffs’ personal injury lawyers – have no credibility when they walk in front of a jury for the first time.
 Similarly, I think the same is true for someone writing an editorial.
-You know where the author is going; what you want to know is did the author consider in a thoughtful way the arguments on the other side.
+You know where the author is going; what you want to know is did the author consider thoughtfully the arguments on the other side.
 For example, how on earth can you talk about the problem of medical malpractice lawsuits against New York hospitals from a “Gee, this is economically burdensome” perspective without acknowledging the plight of victims, the desultory quality of hospitals, and how to provide support to victims of malpractice?

 Apropos to nothing, I read the Washington Post editorial section every night.
 David Gergen does this well.
-Even when I disagree with him – which is frequently – I always think he typically seems to consider all of the issues in reaching the conclusions that he does.
+Even when I disagree with him – which is frequently I always think he typically seems to consider all the issues in reaching the conclusions he does.
 That is not the impression I have of this Forbes editorial.